contagon/handbook/handbook/10-aaronic-priesthood.md

 The bishopric has the following additional responsibilities for Aaronic Priesthood quorums:

 * Mentor quorum presidencies and the bishop’s assistants in the priests quorum.
 Help them understand and fulfill their duties as leaders.
 To do this, the bishopric uses the scriptures and “[Aaronic Priesthood and Young Women Class Presidency Orientation](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60009511/PD60009511_000-Quorum-Class-Training.pdf)” (see [AaronicPriesthoodQuorums.ChurchofJesusChrist.org](http://aaronicpriesthoodquorums.churchofjesuschrist.org)).
-They may also use [4](4-leadership-in-the-church-of-jesus-christ.md) of this handbook.
+They may also use [chapter 4](4-leadership-in-the-church-of-jesus-christ.md) of this handbook.
 * Meet with each young man at least twice a year (see [31.3.1](31.md#3131-meeting-with-youth)).
 * Oversee teaching in the Aaronic Priesthood quorums.
 * Help young men prepare to receive the Melchizedek Priesthood (see [10.6](10-aaronic-priesthood.md#106-helping-young-men-prepare-to-receive-the-melchizedek-priesthood)).